YQX113/cuda_learn/README.md

-# The Art of Cutting a Cake
+# cuda:The Art of Cutting a Cake

 | id | in | out |
 | :--: | :------------------: | :------------------: |